 If there is none, he made the best of this.

-Another poem that talks about the mark of a successful life is, “That Man is a Success” by Robert Louis Stevenson.
+Another poem about the mark of a successful life is, “That Man is a Success” by Robert Louis Stevenson.
 It talks about a man who has achieved what he set out to accomplish, gained the respect of others, and lived a life full of love and laughter

 That man is a success